Defee/common-logging/breaking-changes.md

 1. Netcore web app logging (integration with Microsfot.Logger framework).
 1. Wrapper for the CommonLogger witn NLog with with line.
-1. Cleaning out the code when the modifications will be confirmed with @sbollen.
+1. Cleaning out the code when the modifications will be confirmed with @sbohlen.
 1. CLS - compatablity if required (object wrappers for the IConfiguration interfaces and other uncompitable methods which were added)

 #### Suggestions for the changes